Skip to main content

 Handle Leaks

 For a handle leak, water might puddle on the base plate, making it look like a base leak.
 To test for this, wrap a paper towel around the handle, then turn on the faucet.
 If the paper towel gets wet, the leak is coming from the handle and not the base.
+Remember, if you’re dealing with a pullout or pulldown wand, make sure the connections are tight.
+If you’re still having trouble, consider calling a professional plumbing service.

 DIY Repair Techniques for Each Faucet Type